AWegnerGitHub/awegnergithub.github.io-source/content/2017_02_19_can-a-machine-be-taught-to-flag-spam-automatically.md

 [![Weights and Accuracy][22]][22]

 The above graph plots the weight of the reasons against its overall volume of reports and accuracy.
 As minimum weight increases, accuracy (yellow line and rightmost Y-axis) and total reports (blue line) on the left-hand scale increase.
+The green line represents the number of true positives, which are verified by SmokeDetector user feedback.

 [![Automatic Flags per day][23]][23]